Skip to main content

 The Alabama Medical Cannabis Commission (AMCC) is in charge of overseeing the state's medical cannabis program, which was founded in 2021.

-Additionally, a certified physician must certify the patient.
+A certified physician must certify the patient.
 Patients can apply for a medicinal cannabis patient registration card after receiving certification.

 Dispensaries with a license can sell medical marijuana in Alabama.